 Tips on How to Save Money

-Making ends meet on a tight budget after relocating during the cheapest time of the year can’t be fun, so consider some of the simple ways that can help you save some money.
+You avoided moving during the holidays and you saved up some money, but making ends meet on a tight budget after relocating during the cheapest time of the year can’t be fun, so consider some of the simple ways that can help you save some money and avoid moving stress.
 To stay within your budget, avoid relocation depression, and maybe even save a few bucks, consider having a roommate.
 Depending on the location, perhaps even multiple roommates.
-Sharing a flat can be a great way to lower your costs, and maybe also make some friends in a new city, perfect for those moving alone to another state.
+Sharing a flat can be a great way to reduce the costs of moving, an excuse to donate unwanted items, and maybe also make some friends in a new city, perfect for those moving alone to another state.

 Act fast when looking for a place.
 The NYC market is very competitive – you can set your sights on a flat, only to have another renter steal it from you with a better proposal.
 That’s why you need to prepare all your documents and applications.
 If you are not in a hurry to get a place, carefully study the market – there will be some hidden gems.

 Consider getting a credit card, because many banks have good deals on points for cash back or travel.
 If you use a debit card, choose the bank with low ATM fees or the one that doesn’t charge any.

 If you have to visit the dentist, consider visiting Columbia University and its College of Dental Medicine, they offer dental care services at a discount.
 The same goes for affordable clinics like Planned Parenthood.

 And finally, consider things you can survive without.
 Think carefully about all of those subscriptions you have, do you really need them?
 If not, cancel them and leave some money in your pocket.